markmbaum/emf/README.md

 ### Using `emf.fields`

-The package isn't fully documented yet, but it uses three classes to organize models into hierarchies of objects, which are easy to manipulate for any modeling quetions:
+The `emf.fields` subpackage is fully documented [here](http://mbaum1122.github.io/emf/emf.fields.html).
+It uses three classes to organize models into hierarchies of objects, which are easy to manipulate for any modeling objectives:
 * `Conductor` - Low level class representing a single power line (or conductor bundle) and storing fundamental information like position, voltage, etc.
 * `CrossSection` - Stores and organizes groups of `Conductor` objects, providing dictionary-like access to them.
 Also stores modeling information (like step size, model extents, etc.), the results of EMF calculations (in [DataFrames](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html)), and more.
 * `SectionBook` - Top level class that stores `CrossSection` objects, provides dictionary-like access to them, maintains a table of EMF values at all its child `CrossSections`'s ROW edges, provides exporting methods, and more.